CNG-LAB/cngopen/transdiagnostic_gradients/readme.md

 ### Hettwer2022_Figure2_Transdiagnostic_Gradients.m

 This script runs analyses presented in Figure 2 of the manuscript.
 It loads ENIGMA summary statistics (Cohen's d maps), computes cross-disorder similarity, derives transdiagnostic gradients and contextualizes derived gradients with cytoarchitectonic and functional data.
+Please note that this script has been updated in 2025 to adapt the cytoarchitectonic decoding.

 Fig2.png![grafik](https://user-images.githubusercontent.com/93781179/155957301-e9c621c6-73f4-4b13-bafd-25ee16875911.png)